DigixGlobal/dao-contracts/DIGIXDAO_ABSOLUTES.md

 1. `lastParticipatedQuarter` is always the most recent quarter that a user has participated/is participating.
 It is only set when user `lockDGD/withdrawDGD/confirmContinuedParticipation`

-1. sum of everyone's `lockedDGDStake` must be exactly the same as `totalLockedDGDStake` (in `DaoStakeStorage` contract)
+1. as long as calculateGlobalRewardsBeforeNewQuarter() has finished in a quarter, sum of all participants' `lockedDGDStake` must always be exactly the same as `totalLockedDGDStake` (in `DaoStakeStorage` contract)

-1. sum of all moderators' `lockedDGDStake` must be exactly the same as `totalModeratorLockedDGDStake`
+1. as long as calculateGlobalRewardsBeforeNewQuarter() has finished in a quarter, sum of all moderators' `lockedDGDStake` must be exactly the same as `totalModeratorLockedDGDStake`

 1. after ANY step where a participant's Reputation or DGDStake is changed, except for when user locks in DGDs the first time (and hence getting the bonus reputation from carbon votes), `refreshModeratorStatus()` must be called

-1. after ANY step where a participant's DGD stake is changed, `refreshDGDStake` must be called
+1. before ANY step where a participant's DGD stake is changed, `refreshDGDStake` must be called

 1. In a quarter, `calculateGlobalRewardsBeforeNewQuarter()` must finish first (returns true) before ANY other activities in the DAO can happen